LNorris91/CV-App/README.md

 Each form can be submitted and then edited with the Experience and Education portions also featuring the ability to add and delete jobs and schools.
 I achieved this by housing the input's form fields and their repective outputs on separate sections that when submitted toggle their 'display' from 'block' to 'none' so only one section is viewed at a time.

+There is no functionality to actually save and download the CV when finished because that is outside the scope of this lesson.
+So for the time being it is purely display only.

 It is primarily styled for Chrome but functions just as well on Safari.